lazycoder333-blip/VFrown/README.md

 **NOTE: this emulator is still a work in progress.**

 ## Building and Running
-Building is best done on Linux.
+Building is easiest on MacOS or Linux.

 Run the following commands:
 ```